 Moreover, the Division recognizes that all new or replacement OWTS utilizing supplemental treatment and other mitigation measures to protect impaired water bodies will require periodic monitoring and inspections to ensure that these mitigation measures continue to be effective, consistent with Sections 10.11 - 10.15 of the State Policy (see p.
 39 of Appendix A for specific details).
 The ongoing operation and monitoring standards are necessary to ensure that OWTS utilizing supplemental treatment continue to meet the established performance requirements for these systems.
-In part, each OWTS system will be designed by a qualified professional to meet applicable treatment standards, including the use of specific pretreatment and/or disinfection components that have been tested by an independent third party testing laboratory (i.e. NSF or IAPMO listing).
+In part, each OWTS system will be designed by a qualified professional to meet applicable treatment standards, including the use of specific pretreatment and/or disinfection components that have been tested by an independent third party testing laboratory (i.e. NSF2 or IAPMO listing).
 A service contract with a qualified provider will be necessary to monitor the system in accordance with the operation and maintenance manual for the OWTS, and no less frequently than quarterly.
 Testing of wastewater effluent samples for those OWTS designed to meet the pathogen disinfection requirement of Treatment Standard 1 (see below) must also be taken by the service provider and analyzed by a State certified laboratory on a quarterly basis.
 Each owner of an OWTS with supplemental treatment will be responsible to maintain an annual health permit to cover the cost of services to review the operation and maintenance of these systems.

-As proposed, Imperial County Ordinance establishes a performance standard for treatment consistent with the State Policy.
-Any OWTS discharging within the geographical area of the Advanced Protection Management Area for pathogen impaired water bodies must be designed to provide sufficient pre-treatment of the wastewater so that effluent being discharged to the dispersal system does not exceed a thirty-day average of less than thirty (30) milligrams per liter of biochemical oxygen demand (five (5) day BOD5), and thirty (30) milligrams per liter of total suspended solids (TSS), with pathogen reduction to a thirty (30) day geometric mean of less than two hundred (200) Most Probable Number (MPN) of fecal coliform bacteria per one hundred (100) milliliters.
+Imperial County Ordinance establishes a performance standard for treatment consistent with the State Policy.
+Any OWTS discharging within the geographical area of the Advanced Protection Management Area for pathogen impaired water bodies must be designed to provide sufficient pre-treatment of the wastewater so that effluent being discharged to the dispersal system does not exceed a thirty-day average total suspended solids (TSS) of 30 mg/L and shall further achieve an effluent fecal coliform bacteria concentration less than or equal to 200 Most Probable Number (MPN) per 100 milliliters.
 In order to meet the pathogen reduction standards as established by State Policy, a disinfection system will be necessary prior to disposal, in addition to secondary or advanced treatment of the residential sewage.